fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 ### Exercises

-In Chapter 5, Plugins, on page 97, you created a plugin called pytest-nice that
+In Lab 5, Plugins, on page 97, you created a plugin called pytest-nice that

 included a --nice command-line option.
 Let’s extend that to include a pytest.ini